AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### LaxrFar DNS

-[LaxrFar DNS](https://laxrfar.xyz/) is a DNS that is focused on Ad Blocking, Privacy Malware Protection it has strict no-logging policy
+[LaxrFar DNS](https://laxrfar.xyz/) is a DNS that is focused on ad blocking, privacy, malware protection and has a strict no-logging policy.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|